algolia/instantsearch/CONTRIBUTING.md

 yarn publish --no-git-tag-version --non-interactive --tag experimental-typescript
 ```

-_Note that this build will be automatically published along with stable version v4.x.x by Ship.js._
+_Note that this build will be automatically published along with the current stable version by Ship.js._